webste01/EMMC-Assembler/README.md

 best.edges: the best.edges file produced by Celera Assembler in the tigstore

 name: the name tag for the files created

-output directory: the output directory where files will be deposited

 ### INSTALLATION/REQUIREMENTS